 When a business is expanding, especially in its early stages, the owners would want to reach out to prospects to initiate a business relationship.
-The most effective way to achieve this would be through a business introduction letter.
-Introduction letters should be friendly and positive, with the hope of further correspondence.
-This type of letter is typically sent by new businesses to other business owners within the local area or to potential clients made while networking.
+The most effective way to achieve this would be through an introduction letter.
+Such letters should be friendly and positive, with the hope of further correspondence.
+It is typically sent by new businesses to other business owners within the local area or to potential clients made while networking.

-While writing an introduction letter, you should make sure that you create a good first impression for your business.
+While writing it, you should make sure that you create a good first impression for your business.
 But how does one achieve this?
 There are several components to include in such a letter.
-This article will guide you on how to write an effective letter.
+This article will guide you on how to write it.
 We have also provided free samples that you can use as a reference and templates that you can customize to meet your specific requirements.

 Business Introduction Letter Templates